Dopamine detox

 Dopamine, serotonin, GABA and acetylcholine

-During registration for a psychedelic session, we test for possible deficiencies of the neurotransmitters dopamine, serotonin, GABA and acetylcholine using a questionnaire.
-We do this because a deficiency of these neurotransmitters can cause various psychological and psychosomatic complaints.
-In this way, we can better restore the balance in the brain through neurochemistry.
+When you register for a psychedelic session, we test for any deficiencies in the neurotransmitters dopamine, serotonin, GABA, and acetylcholine using a questionnaire.
+We do this because a deficiency in these neurotransmitters can lead to various psychological and psychosomatic complaints.
+This allows us to better restore balance in the brain through neurochemistry.

 GABA | Acetylcholine | Serotonin | Dopamine | Nutrition and neurotransmitters